DevasenaInupakutika/2014-05-08-soton/lessons/nocs/nocs-shell/tutorial.md

 2. Create a directory in the `data` directory called `foo`.
 3. Then, copy the `all_data` file into foo.

-By default, `rm`, will NOT delete directories.
+Note: By default, `rm`, will NOT delete directories.
 You can tell `rm` to delete a directory using the `-r` option.
 Enter the following command:

  `rm -r foo`